 Importing

-In Amber, you can import functions from other files.
-To make a function accessible from an external file, you need to declare it as public within the file where it’s defined.
+In Amber, functions can be imported from other files.
+To make a function accessible externally, it must be declared as public in the file where it is defined.

 Public Functions

-To declare a function as public you can use a pub keyword.
-Keep in mind that pub keyword has to be used before the fun keyword that declares your function:
+To declare a function as public we can use a pub keyword.
+Let's keep in mind that pub keyword has to be used before the fun keyword that declares our function:

 return left + right